Parameterized Complexity and Approximation Issues for the Colorful Components Problems: An FPT Algorithm for MEC Parameterized by

-We will first show some easy cases where there is a solution of MEC of size at least $k$.
+We will first consider some easy cases where there is a solution of MEC of size at least $k$.
 Let $V_A$ be the set of vertices of $V$ which are parent of a leaf in $D'$.
+The following properties holds.

-\begin{lemma} If there exists a path in $D'$ from the root $r(D')$ to a leaf of $D'$ of length at least $2k$, then there exists a solution of MEC of size at least $k$. \end{lemma} \appendixproof{Lemma~\ref{lem:pathbounded}} { \begin{proof} Consider a path of length at least $2k$.
+\begin{lemma} If there exists a path in $D'$ from the root $r(D')$ to a leaf of $D'$ of length at least $2k$, then there exists a solution of MEC of size at least $k$. \end{lemma} \appendixproof{Lemma~\ref{lem:pathbounded}} { \begin{proof} Consider a path of length at least $2k$ from $r(D')$ to a leaf of $D'$.
 It follows that there exists a matching in $D'$ (hence also in $G$) consisting of at least $k$ edges, and the lemma follows. \end{proof} }

-\begin{lemma} There exists a solution of MEC of size at least $k$ if $|V_A| \geq k$. \end{lemma} \appendixproof{Lemma~\ref{lem:boundVA}} { \begin{proof} Consider a vertex $v \in V_A$ and a leaf $l$ of $D'$ adjacent to $v$ in $D'$.
+\begin{lemma} If $|V_A| \geq k$, then there exists a solution of MEC of size at least $k$. \end{lemma} \appendixproof{Lemma~\ref{lem:boundVA}} { \begin{proof} Consider a vertex $v \in V_A$ and a leaf $l$ of $D'$ adjacent to $v$ in $D'$.
 Then define a colorful component induced by $v$ and $l$.
 It follows that there exist at least $k$ colorful component in $D'$, hence in $G$, and the lemma follows. \end{proof} }

 Now, for each vertex $v \in V_A$ we consider the leaves adjacent to $v$ and their colors.
-Define the set $C_x(v)$ as the set of leaves colored by $c_x$ and adjacent to $v \in V_A$ in $D’$. \fullversion{
+Define the set $C_x(v)$ as the set of leaves colored by $c_x$ and adjacent to $v \in V_A$ in $D'$.
+Formally, \fullversion{

-} \confversion{ } Then the following property holds.
+} Then the following property holds.

 \begin{lemma} Given a vertex $v \in V_A$, if there exist $\sqrt{2k}$ non-empty sets $C_x(v)$ associated with distinct colors $c_x$, then there exists a solution of MEC of size at least $k$. \end{lemma} \appendixproof{Lemma~\ref{lem:boundColor}} { \begin{proof} Assume that there exist $\sqrt{2k}$ non empty sets $C_x(v)$ for different colors.
 Then, define a colorful component consisting of $v$ and one vertex for each set $C_x(v)$.
 It follows that the component consists of at least $\sqrt{2k}+1$ vertices, hence its transitive closure contains at least $k$ edges. \end{proof} }